overhide/overhide-widgets/README.md

 #### Enabling with Token

 APIs abstracted by *overhide-widgets* require a bearer-token.
-The `token` (above) is passed in to `enable` the rest of the library's functionality.  `oh$.enable(..)` can be called every so often with a refreshed token.
+The `token` is passed in to the `<overhide-hub token="..">` component.

+The component either takes a `token=".."` retrieved from a back-end (optional) or an `apiKey=".."` provided statically &mdash; less bad-actor proof, but OK for some projects.

+Retrieve an API key from https://token.overhide.io/register.

-A token can be retrieved with a `GET /token` call (see https://token.overhide.io/swagger.html).
+After that, a token can be retrieved with a `GET /token` call (see https://token.overhide.io/swagger.html).

-To retrieve tokens please first register for your own API key at https://token.overhide.io/register.
+All demos below show one or the other.

 ## CDN